JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 - What invariants or preconditions were silently relied upon?
 - Are there conditions the code assumes to be true but never checks?

 This is where you get precise and **start drafting properties**, invariants, or test rules to validate or break assumptions.
 You transition from questioning the system to **formally stating what must hold true**.
+This is where the **implicit truths** get made **explicit**.

 Use this phase to build: